leonorae/HereItIs/PAGE_TESTING.md

 ### List of tests for verifying the rendering of the page
 1. Test: Correct information displayed
-   - Ensure correct description is displayed and any images used are rendererd properly
+   - Ensure correct description is displayed and any images used are rendered properly

 2. Test: Correct link to the destination pages
    - Ensure link back to home works correctly